HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 "Well, it doesn't matter anyway.
 One day she will die.
-So will you, and everyone you ever cared about, and everyone they ever cared about.
+So will you, and everyone you ever cared about, and everyone they ever cared about, and so on and so forth.
-Then, her art and beauty will fade, just like how everything you ever was will be gone.
+Then, her art and beauty will fade, just like how everything you ever is will be gone.
 Even humanity and the universe will come to an end." said the voice, with a tone of bemusement that reeks cruelty through indifference.